xXOompaLoompaXx/Binder/README.md

 pip install -r requirements.txt
 ```
 ### Step 2: Setup database
-1. Inside pgadmin create a new database, preferably called "band_tinder".
+1. Inside pgadmin create a new database, preferably called "binder".
 2. In the root, there is a '.env' file, where you should fill in the needed details to connect to your database.
 3. To setup the schema and add data, navigate to the 'Database Init' folder and run:
 ```